 As busy moms, we sometimes don’t carve out enough time for friends and fun, and if we do, it’s usually once in a blue moon.
-If you’re craving some lady time that is consistent, fun, and “rewarding”, then consider creating a Bunco group with your gals!
+If you’re craving some lady time that is consistent, fun, and “rewarding”, then consider creating a Bunco group with your gal pals!

-Bunco… you mean the game that my grandma plays at her retirement home?
+Bunco?
+You mean the game that my grandma plays at her retirement home?
 Yup, that’s the one!
-But, believe it or not, it’s a game that has no age prejudice, and is just as fun if you’re 20 or 80.
-Grandma may or may not bring the booze, but we bet she loves the quality time spent with her friends, the magical feeling of lady luck on her shoulder, and the chance of becoming Bunco Queen complete with a wad of cash in hand as she waddles back to Room #3B.
+But, believe it or not, it’s a game that has no age prejudice and is just as fun if you’re 20 or 80.
+Grandma may or may not bring the booze, but we bet she loves the quality time spent with her friends, the magical feeling of lady luck on her shoulder, and the chance of becoming Bunco Queen as she shuffles back to her room with a wad of cash in hand.

 Bunco is a simple dice game, that has no strategy or skill involved, but is based purely on luck.
-There is some dice, a basic scoring system, a handful of rules, and if you choose to (we suggest choose to), you can bring a gambling aspect into the game, which ups the ante a bit.
+There is some dice, a basic scoring system, a handful of rules, and if you choose to (and we do suggest that you choose to), you can bring a gambling aspect into the game, which ups the ante a bit.

 Gather up some ladies, whether they are your close friends, neighbors, book club gals, friends of friends, the girl you met at Costco, or your sister-in-law; any woman who loves a good game night, female camaraderie, food, drinks, and laughter.

 You need 12 people to play, so send out an Evite, word of mouth, or Facebook announcement to gather up your gamers.